 Yes!
-PTs are known as the "movement specialists," using hands-on techniques, specific exercises, and other modalities to decrease pain and restore function.
+Doctors of physical therapy are known as the "movement specialists," using hands-on techniques, specific exercises, and other modalities to decrease pain and restore function without medication.
 They use their knowledge of anatomy and physiology to identify the root of the problem and develop a specific treatment plan to promote healthy movement without experiencing pain in the low back or any other area in the body.

 Physical therapy is for all physical injuries, disorders, disease, or pre/post surgery rehabilitation, as well as prevention of injuries.
 Physical therapy is the MOST conservative medical approach to treating any musculoskeletal and neuromuscular conditions.
 PTs have the knowledge and experience to treat a variety of disease and disorders, from a common ankle sprain to spinal surgery, traumatic brain injury, stroke, and heart attack patients.

 What is Physical Therapy?

 Physical Therapists (PTs) are highly educated Doctors of Physical Therapy.
 We are board certified/licensed medical professionals.
 PTs help individuals by decreasing their pain without surgery and improve or restore their functional mobility, and often reducing the need for long-term use of prescription meds and their side effects.

-Chiropractors (DCs) are highly educated, holistic health professionals that do not prescribe medicine and appear mostly concerned with mechanical disorders of the spine with an emphasis on spinal adjustments.
-In addition, Chiro docs recognize the value and responsibility of working in cooperation with other health care practitioners, including Physical Therapy doctors, when in the best interest of the patient.
-"Chiropractic is a healthcare discipline that emphasizes the inherent recuperative power of the body to heal itself." -World Federation of Chiropractors
+Chiropractors (DCs) "Chiropractic is a healthcare discipline that emphasizes the inherent recuperative power of the body to heal itself." -World Federation of Chiropractors.
+They are highly educated, holistic health professionals that do not prescribe medicine and appear mostly concerned with mechanical disorders of the spine with an emphasis on spinal adjustments.
+In addition, Chiro docs recognize the value and responsibility of working in cooperation with other health care practitioners, including Physical Therapy doctors and medical doctors when in the best interest of the patient.

 Pain that usually comes on suddenly and is caused by a specific mechanism of injury.
 It usually does not last longer than 3-6 months.
 It will resolve when there is no longer an underlying cause for the pain.